Background

 bivariate dataset and a vector containing row numbers (the indices of

 the bootstrap sample).
-We also include a method
+We also include a method option to

 allow the user to choose which type of correlation is used: